Caring, reliable and affordable healthcare solutions that are accessible to all is what Ascension is all about.

 Over 20 successful clinical trials with a range of products

-Conventional liposomes form rigid bilayer spheres which require injection.
-In contrast, Ascension has demonstrated that Sequessome vesicles have the ability to address the symptoms of OA in an entirely new way without the use of drugs.
+Conventional liposomes form rigid bilayer spheres, which are typically administered by injection.
+In contrast, Ascension has demonstrated that Sequessome vesicles (“Sequessomes”) can be applied topically, with no injection and have the ability to address the symptoms of OA in an entirely new way without the use of drugs.

-Sequessome vesicles are ultra-deformable, hydrophilic spheres made from phospholipid and surfactant molecules arranged as a bilayer.
-The surfactants softens the bilayer membrane making Sequessome vesicles flexible and stable allowing them to pass through the skin intact, penetrating deep into the body without requiring injection or skin permeation enhancers.
+Sequessomes are ultra-deformable, hydrophilic spheres made from phospholipid and surfactant molecules arranged as a bilayer.
+The surfactants soften the bilayer membrane making Sequessome vesicles flexible, stable and robust.
+This allows them to pass through the skin intact, penetrating deep into the body without requiring injection or skin permeation enhancers.